 According to a recent ruling of the ECJ of 29 July 2019 the personal data of the website visitor may only be transmitted to the social network etc. after the corresponding consent has been granted.
 Therefore, it must be ensured that the social Plugin only becomes active if the website visitor has previously given his consent by ticking the corresponding checkbox.
 (This ruling still refers to the "Data Protection Directive", i.e. the predecessor regulation of GDPR ; however, the result also applies to GDPR ).

 Designing a cookie banner correctly, i.e. in compliance with the law, is not witchcraft.
 And it is also not a disadvantage for the website operator.
-Because visitors to his website should also be treated fairly.
+After all, visitors to a website should also be treated fairly.
 And this also includes providing transparent information about what happens when the website is accessed.
-Only then are website visitors in a position to make a well-informed decision as to whether and, if so, what data they wish to disclose.
-Just as many website developers and operators are reluctant to be spied on by third parties, they should also give visitors to their own websites the opportunity to decide for themselves what data they do or do not want to disclose.
+Only then are website visitors in a position to make a well-informed decision about whether and, if so, what data they want to disclose.
+Just as many website developers and operators are reluctant to be spied on by third parties, they should also give visitors to their own website the opportunity to decide for themselves what data they do or do not want to disclose.

 Contributed image: Emily Wilson | Unsplash